doswelleth-zz/lambda-house-weekly/weird.md

 ##### August 12, 2018

-#GENERAL (ANONYMOUS)
+# GENERAL (ANONYMOUS)

-I had a dream I was eating a meatless meat burger in the Wendy's parking lot.
-I sat on the step leading to the entrance as 2 of my housemates struggled to start a car propped up on a hill in the adjacent woods.
+I had a 💨 dream I was eating a Wendy's meatless meat burger 🤷‍♂️ in the parking lot.
+I sat on the step leading to the entrance as 2 of my housemates struggled to start a car propped up on a hill in the adjacent woods 🌲.

-Paris Hilton was hanging out - whatever - and I thought to ask her out (in real life she's not my type... really.
-Would not date her if she were interested) and was rejected.
-She was kicking rocks with a few guys I can only describe as nondescript and she was dressed like a 5 year-old (a black rainbow unicorn sweater).
+Paris Hilton was hanging out - whatever - and I thought to ask her out (in real life she's not my type... really 💀 Would not date her if she were interested) and was rejected 🤕.
+She was kicking rocks with a few guys I can only describe as nondescript and she was dressed like a 5 year-old (a black rainbow unicorn sweater 👧🏼 ).

-My 2 housemates eventually pulled up with smiles and a working vehicle.
+My 2 housemates eventually pulled up with smiles and a working vehicle 🚗.
 I got in (I think) and we left.
-Earlier I was explaining to Charlie Batch how VR worked in a car in Pittsburgh and Mark Zuckerburg jumped in the backseat unannounced with some off-brand VR headset.
-I asked him was it Oculus and didn't reply as if embarrassed.
+Earlier I was explaining to Charlie Batch 🏈 how VR worked in a car in Pittsburgh and Mark Zuckerburg 🤖 jumped in the backseat unannounced with some off-brand VR headset 👀 I asked him was it Oculus and he didn't reply as if embarrassed.

 # STUFF I LIKE